wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ## Business

 On the business side of things we've begun to add more structure to DockYard.
-We hired a CEO to take us through an OGSM (Objectives, Goals, Strategies and Measures) planning session for 2015.
+We hired a CEO coach to take us through an OGSM (Objectives, Goals, Strategies and Measures) planning session for 2015.
 It was a tiring two days of time that helped us discover what type of company we want to be.
 The management team has